IoD Branch Ambassador Introduction

 Q: What do you hope to achieve as an IoD Branch Ambassador?

 I would like to raise the profile of the IoD and engage with more businesses, who may so far have not considered the IoD.
 I would like to get people thinking in the region about how important our infrastructure is to regional business success.
-I would like to raise the awareness and importance of productivity data such as GVA/FTE, and advise on practical tools to help, as this area has been flat for a number of years.
+I would like to raise the awareness and importance of productivity data such as GVA/FTE, and advise on practical tools to help, as this area has been flat for several years.

-Q: If you could give your 21 year old self some advice what would it be?
+Q: If you could give your 21-year-old self some advice what would it be?